 Mid Sussex District Council has adopted a Development and Infrastructure Supplementary Planning Document (2006) which supplements a number of saved Local Plan policies seeking developer contributions.
 This is currently used as the basis for seeking contributions towards local infrastructure and has already raised funding for a number of local highway projects, the primary school, open space provision and enhancement and improvements to the Queen's Hall.
 This SPD only applies to developments of 6 or more dwellings, meaning neither smaller scale residential development nor non-residential development have to contribute.
-In the case of non-residential development, the requirement for infrastructure is considered on an individual basis.
+In the case of nonresidential development, the requirement for infrastructure is considered on an individual basis.

-In future, most development will be expected to contribute towards infrastructure through the Community Infrastructure Levy.
-The levy is intended to help pay for the infrastructure required to support new development though it should not be used to remedy pre-existing deficiencies unless the new development makes the deficiency more severe.
+From April 2014, most development will be expected to contribute towards infrastructure through the Community Infrastructure Levy.
+The levy is intended to help pay for the infrastructure required to support new development though it should not be used to remedy preexisting deficiencies unless the new development makes the deficiency more severe.

-Most buildings that people normally use will be liable to pay the levy, once introduced, and all but the smallest building projects will be expected to make a contribution towards additional infrastructure that is needed as a result of their development, subject to an appropriate assessment of viability.
-Mid Sussex District Council as the charging authority will set the levy and will decide on what infrastructure the funding is spent, taking into account the clear local infrastructure priorities set out in the Neighbourhood Plan (set out below) and Cuckfield Infrastructure Assessment (www.cuckfield.gov.uk).
+Most buildings that people normally use will be liable to pay the levy, once introduced, and all but the smallest building projects will be expected to make a contribution towards additional infrastructure that is needed as a result of their development.
+Mid Sussex District Council as the charging authority will set the levy and will decide on what infrastructure the funding is spent.
 The Community Infrastructure Levy should normally be spent on infrastructure needs in the locality of the scheme that generated it.